-While breastfeeding is natural, it is also a learned skill.
+While breastfeeding is natural it is also a learned skill.
 It usually takes at least a few weeks for mother and baby to get used to breastfeeding.
-If these first weeks are difficult it can be tempting for the mother to stop breastfeeding.
+If these first weeks are difficult it can be tempting for the mother to give up.

-Your support is vital to helping your partner • continue to breastfeed.
+Your support is vital to helping your partner • encouraging your partner, continue to breastfeed.
 You can help by: